Gogoku7/LivestreamProductionManager/README.md

 To learn how to enable IIS (don't forget to enable WebSockets), use: https://www.itnota.com/install-iis-windows/

-Deploying to IIS and running can be done manually or using Visual Studio, the default Publish.xml file should work out of the box with a correct IIS installation.
+Deploying to IIS and running can be done manually or using Visual Studio, the default included "LivestreamProductionManager.pubxml" publish file should work out of the box with a correct IIS installation.